PlymouthPsychology/rmip/docs/rmip2.md

    - _Bullet point plan_: There is no form for this, but there is a [example answer](eg-student/eg-bullet.md).

+- EASTER BREAK

-- Week 12: Critique and support
+- Week 15: Critique and support

    - [Main report](eg-student/report-proforma.odt) template with [example answer](eg-student/report-eg.odt) and [mark scheme](eg-student/report-mark-scheme.md).
 Also, see this [really bad answer](eg-student/bad-report-eg.odt) for comparison.
    - [Report writing FAQ](documents/PSYC520_Report_Writing_FAQ.docx)